search ]

 • The box with another article (at the bottom of the page on the left) is painted green.

-All these parts are repainted and load the browser every time a user scrolls through the site.
-Do you have an idea what these three have in common?
-I assume you guessed it… they all have the attributeposition:fixed.
+All these parts are repainted and load the browser every time a user scrolls.
+What do these three have in common?
+They all have position: fixed.

-If you encounter situations where scrolling is not smooth and there are kind of “stutters” during scrolling, it is likely that the Repainting action in those sites is heavy.
-As we noted, this could be due to elements being fixed, various animations, and the like.
+If you encounter situations where scrolling is not smooth and there are “stutters” during scrolling, it is likely that the repainting action in those sites is heavy.
+As we noted, this could be caused by fixed elements, various animations, and the like.

-Of course, we do not want to change the design of our site because of these stutters, so let’s see how to fix them to create smoother scrolling.
+Of course, we don’t want to change the design of our site because of these stutters, so let’s see how to fix them to create smoother scrolling.

-Let’s see how we can avoid situations (potential) of scrolling problems and animations by creating new layers for certain elements.
+Let’s see how we can avoid potential scrolling and animation problems by creating new layers for certain elements.

-The idea is to reach a state where ideally the site operates at 60FPS.
-The lower the number of frames per second, the higher the chance you will experience stutters in animations and scrolling.
-We won’t expand on this topic, but you are welcome to understand how to measure frames in the following article.
+The idea is to reach a state where the site operates at 60FPS.
+The lower the frames per second, the higher the chance you will experience stutters in animations and scrolling.

 Creating New Layers for Those Elements